Brave vs Chrome | Ultimate Browser Test & Comparison Guide 🖥️

 Moving from Chrome/Firefox/Safari to Brave

-I’d conclude that in the battle of the browsers Chrome still has the upper hand because of the sheer number of users.
+In the battle of the browsers Chrome still has the upper hand because of the sheer number of users.
 But Brave is growing fast and it’s making a serious impact on the browser landscape in 2020.
 I think this is simply because it’s designed for users and it provides a faster, more premium browsing experience.

 Brave is built on top of Chromium which is a derivative of Chrome.
 Chrome users will find it very similar to what they are already familiar with.
 Everything is pretty much in the same place, it just works faster.